 We've put together a selection of some terrific, child-friendly safari lodges to give you an idea of what’s on offer.
 (Don't have children?
 No problem, these are great lodges you could easily enjoy on safari with your parents, too.
 Or recommend to your friends that do have kids.)

 Mohlabetsi Safari Lodge

 Balule Game Reserve, part of the Greater Kruger National Park.

-This is an affordable, family-friendly and intimate lodge with only six African-style thatched rondawels and two family lodges, each with two rooms with an inter-leading door for privacy.
+This is an affordable, family-friendly and intimate lodge with only six African-style thatched rondavels and two family lodges, each with two rooms with an inter-leading door for privacy.
 The main room has a queen bed and the other has two single beds.
 A divan can be added for a third child sharing.
-Each room is en-suite with an open air shower.
+Each room is en-suite with an open-air shower.

 There are lovely shady lawns beneath ancient trees where the children can stretch their legs after a good game viewing outing.
 The lodge overlooks an active waterhole which you can watch from its generous decks.